ljarasius/ausnog-2025/pages/bgp.md

 BGP with some tighter BFD timers is our solution of choice here. eBGP sessions, with private ASNs works well for our use case.

-Any public IP allocations that get advertised back into our internet VRF will have these ASNs stripped on export to other networks.
+Any public IP allocations that get advertised back into our internet VRF will not have the private ASNs advertised anywhere else, as we nail down our aggregates using BGP communities and only export on a match in the policy.

 ::right::